antonmi/flowex/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/flowex.svg?style=flat-square)](https://hex.pm/packages/flowex)

 ## Flow-Based Programming with Elixir GenStage.
-#### Flowex is a set of abstractions build on top Exlixir GenStage which allows to write program with [Flow-Based Programming](https://en.wikipedia.org/wiki/Flow-based_programming) paradigm.
+#### Flowex is a set of abstractions build on top Elixir GenStage which allows writing program with [Flow-Based Programming](https://en.wikipedia.org/wiki/Flow-based_programming) paradigm.
-I would say Flowex is a mix of FBP and so called [Railway Oriented Programming (ROP)](http://fsharpforfunandprofit.com/rop/) approach.
+I would say Flowex is a mix of FBP and so-called [Railway Oriented Programming (ROP)](http://fsharpforfunandprofit.com/rop/) approach.

 Flowex DSL allows you to easily create "pipelines" of Elixir GenStages.
 #### Dedicated to my lovely girlfriend Chryścina.

-### Simple example to get the idea.
+### A simple example to get the idea.
-Let's consider a simple program which receive a number as an input, then adds one, then multiplies result by two and finally subtracts 3.
+Let's consider a simple program which receives a number as an input, then adds one, then multiplies the result by two and finally subtracts 3.

 ```elixir
 defmodule Functions do